ZhenyingZhu/StudyNotes/SystemDesign.md

 - use replicas to distribute the read load
 - use partitions by hash key value range

+Partitioning of Key-Value Data

+1. by key range: not evenly distriuted.
+Good for range search
+2. by hash of key: a good hash makes the data uniformly distrubted

+Write partition approaches

+1. single-master/leader writes: replicates to secondary. select leader logic is hard.
+Whether the replicate is sync depends
+2. multi-lead writes: replicate writes in a mesh
+3. leaderless writes: no particular order enforced

+CAP: consistent, available, partition-tolerance

+- R+W>N

+Secondary replica do not evict entries due to LRU.
+It waits for primary to notify it to evict

+- secondary use TTL to make sure even the primary evict doesn't get replicated, the data is still gone

 ### Payment Gateway System

 Card Network Association (Scheme): Visa, master card